Find your next read...

 John Yeoman (Author) John Yeoman was for many years Head of English at the French Lycée in London.
 His collaboration with Quentin Blake began in 1960, and has resulted in a long list of successful children’s books of which a number of earlier well-loved titles are now being republished by Andersen Press for new generations of readers.
 Quentin Blake (Illustrator) Quentin Blake has been drawing ever since he can remember.
 He taught illustration for over twenty years at the Royal College of Art, of which he is an honorary professor.
 He has won many prizes, including the Hans Christian Andersen Award for Illustration, the Eleanor Farjeon Award and the Kate Greenaway Medal, and in 1999 he was appointed the first Children’s Laureate.
 In the 2013 New Year’s Honours List he was knighted for services to illustration.

-Daniel Yergin is one of the most highly respected and influential authorities in the world on energy, international politics and economics.
-He is a recipient of the United States Energy Award for 'lifelong achievements in energy and the promotion of international understanding'.
-Dr. Yergin received the Pulitzer for The Prize: The Epic Quest for Oil, Money and Power, which became a number one bestseller and was made into an eight-hour PBS/BBC series seen by millions of people around the world.
-He is chairman of IHS Cambridge Energy Research Associates, the leading research and consulting firm in its field.
-He serves as CNBC's Global Energy Expert.
+Daniel Yergin is one of the most influential voices on energy, international politics and economics in the world.
+He is a recipient of the United States Energy Award for 'lifelong achievements in energy and the promotion of international understanding' and is the vice chairman of IHS Cambridge Energy Research Associates.
+Yergin is the author of The Quest and received the Pulitzer Prize for The Prize: The Epic Quest for Oil, Money and Power, which became a number one bestseller and was made into an acclaimed eight-hour PBS/BBC series.

 Yevgeny Yevtushenko (1933-) is a Russian poet, essayist, dramatist, screenwriter and actor.
 Translated with an introduction by Robin Milner-Gulland and Peter Levi, S.J.